gvwilson/thirdbit/not-on-the-shelves/index.md

 ---

 <div class="center" markdown="1">
-  Please see [this page](./2024/) for the current list of unwritten books.
+  Please see [the 2024 edition of this page](./2024/) for my current list of unwritten books.
 </div>

 *From the introduction to the [first version](./1997/):*